 A while back I wrote a blog post about that challenge, and how I felt I was falling on the wrong side of the tipping point.
 In the post "Full Bleed" I shared about the need for margin in our lives, and my attempts to reclaim a healthier balance.

 Since that time I have seen more and more discussions online centered around the topic of Digital Wellbeing.
 Many of these posts have highlighted tools, resources, and settings we can use to help monitor our own technology usage, and make changes to make sure technology is a positive influence in our lives.
 These are important resources for us as adults and educators, as well as for our children, who are growing up in a time of digital ubiquity.

-In the post below I have listed a collection of digital wellbeing resources, including online training, apps, settings, and more.
+In the post below, and in this linked Google Slideshow, I have listed a collection of digital wellbeing resources, including online training, apps, settings, and more.
 I have grouped the resources into two broad categories, although some items can certainly fit into both:

 - Resources for Reducing the Potential Negatives of Technology

 - Resources for Increasing the Positive Benefits of Technology